Tangent cones to Schubert varieties in types $A_n$, $B_n$ and $C_n$

-\sect{Types $A_n$ and $C_n$, reduced case} \sst In this Section, we will prove our second main result, Theorem~\ref{mtheo:red}.
-Throughout the Section, we will assume that every irreducible component of $\Phi$ is of type $A_n$ or $C_n$.
+\sect{Types $A_n$ and $C_n$, reduced case} \sst In this Section we will prove our second main result, Theorem~\ref{mtheo:red}.
+Throughout the Section, we will assume that every $\Phi$ is of type $A_n$ or $C_n$.
 In this Subsection, we describe connections between tangent cones and coadjoint orbits of $U$, the unipotent radical of the Borel subgroup $B$.